- This event has passed.

 Treehouse is curated by Treehouse AF, a group of passionate festival aficionados who are on a mission to create the most intimate, experiential music festival.
 Inspired by the likes of Burning Man, Secret Garden Party and Wilderness, Treehouse AF is building something special, and they hope you’ll join them on this journey.

-The Treehouse AF team’s been working hard behind the scenes to ensure that 2022 is bigger and better than ever before.
+The Treehouse AF team’s been working hard behind the scenes to ensure that the festival is bigger and better than ever before.
 You can expect more music, more workshops and more boutique experiences.
 Grab a ticket and prepare for another truly unique weekend of dancing in the shadow of the Uffington White Horse.

 Music